cromlyngames/Arkanopolis---risus-death-funnel/README.md

-# Graphviv
+# Arkanopolis Player guide

 Arkanopolis setting
 Hot city setting for gunpoweder fantsy using Risus Reduced format.

 Basically the Risus cliche engine combined with a career system based on the WHFB RPG system.
+Free Risus Rules by S. J. Ross: http://risus.cumberlandgames.com/

-City Career chart on imgur:		http://imgur.com/a/QyVTU
+City Career chart on imgur:		http://imgur.com/a/QyVTU Frontier Career chart: 				wip

 This will be a brutal game.
 It is advised to roll 2-3 characters.
 "The quicker it is to create a character... the more ok it is to be lethal because the player can roll up another character and be back in the game quickly."